Table Shape and Granularity

 (229211, 5)

-The number of rows in the data frame matches the number of lines in the file.
+The number of rows in the dataframe matches the number of lines in the file.
 That’s good.
-The granularity of the data frame is a bit complicated due to the survey design.
+The granularity of the dataframe is a bit complicated due to the survey design.
 Recall that these data are part of a large scientific study, with a complex sampling scheme.
 A row represents an emergency room visit, so the granularity is at the emergency room visit level.
-However, in order to reflect the sampling scheme and be representative of the population, weights are provided.
-We must apply a weight to each record when we compute summary statistics, build histograms, and fit models.
+However, in order to reflect the sampling scheme and be representative of the population of all drug-related ER visits in a year, weights are provided.
+We must apply the weight to each record when we compute summary statistics, build histograms, and fit models.
+(The wt field contains these values.)

-field contains a value that takes into account the probability of an ER visit like this one appearing in the sample.
-By “like this one” we mean a visit with similar features, like the visitor age, race, visit location, and time of day.
-We examine the different values in wt
+The weights take into account the chance of an ER visit like this one appearing in the sample.
+By “like this one” we mean a visit with similar features, such as the visitor age, race, visit location, and time of day.
+Let’s examine the different values in wt:

 dawn['wt'].value_counts()